Analysis EngineOpen Source

 Core Capabilities

-Everything you need to understand a codebase
+Everything you need to understand a large codebase

 tracely360 unifies static analysis, semantic extraction, and graph clustering into a single skill any AI coding assistant can invoke.